MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 **Partial Auto-Correlation (PACF):** PACF is similar to Auto-Correlation Function and is a little challenging to understand.
 It always shows the correlation of the sequence with itself with some number of time units per sequence order in which only the direct effect has been shown, and all other intermediary effects are removed from the given time series.

+In other words, it is a summary of the relationship between an observation in a time series with observations at prior time steps with the relationships of intervening observations removed.

 The partial autocorrelation function, like the ACF, indicates only the association between two data that the shorter lags between those observations do not explain.
 The partial autocorrelation for lag 3 is, for example, merely the correlation that lags 1 and 2 do not explain.
 In other words, the partial correlation for each lag is the unique correlation between the two observations after the intermediate correlations have been removed.

 As previously stated, the autocorrelation function aids in determining the qualities of a time series.
 The partial autocorrelation function (PACF), on the other hand, is more beneficial during the definition phase for an autoregressive model.
 Partial autocorrelation plots can be used to specify regression models with time series data as well as Auto-Regressive Integrated Moving Average (ARIMA) models.